 We check the app daily to see what the grocery stores in our area are trying to get rid of fast for cheap and worth signing up for.

-Flashfood app Canada – Save 50% off food products close to expiry from participating Loblaws Stores such as RCSS, Zehrs, Dominion, and Loblaws.
+Flashfood app Canada – Save up to or more than 50% off food products close to expiry from participating Loblaws Stores such as RCSS, Zehrs, Dominion, and Loblaws.

 Christmas Help and Employee Bonuses

-While Christmas gifts and food are important so are finding inexpensive Christmas activities for your family.
+While gifts and food are important so are finding inexpensive Christmas activities for your family.

-If your boss gives you Christmas gifts or a bonus don’t rely on that especially employee Children’s Christmas parties.
+If your boss gives you Christmas gifts or a bonus, don’t rely on that, especially at employee Children’s Christmas parties.

-You never know when things can change for a business owner and the first that gets chopped is their budget.
+You never know when things can change for a business owner; their budget is the first that gets chopped.

 Give Hope To Those In Need